alexkernphysiker/FitGen/README.md

 paramset.h - set of parameters.

-fit_gen.h - base abstract classes used in the whole library.
+abstract.h - base abstract classes used in the whole library.

 genetic.h - template classes that provide different types of genetic algorithm.
 Inheriting one template class from another allows to combine several mutation mechanisms.

-fitpoints.h - classes representing set of point to fit and several usefull optimality criteria.
+initialcondition.h - classes that provide algorithm of generatins points for initialization of population.

+filter.h - classes that provide conditions on fitted parameters acting like a filter for new points that appear in the population.

+equation.h - template classes and functions providing solving equations using classes declared in other header files.

+fit.h - classes needed for fitting algorithms.

-paramfunc.h - template classes providing parametric functions.
+paramfunc.h - template classes providing parametric functions for fitting algorithm.
 Mechanism of inheriting template classes allows to construct complicated ones.
 Parameter number is obtained automatically.
 There are also template classes that can accept std::function or other function-like objects.

-initialcondition.h - classes that provide algorithm of generatins points for initialization of population.

-filter.h - classes that provide conditions on fitted parameters acting like a filter for new points that appear in the population.

-equation.h - template classes and functions providing solving equations using classes declared in other header files.